solonarr/Thesis_paper_code/combined/README.md

-Code for work with two datasets at the same time
+Code for working with two datasets simultaneously